 19 separate holiday cottages and villas provide the accommodation and are dotted around the shore or over the shallows where juvenile marine life thrives.
 All accommodation has air conditioning as well as fans, outdoor Balinese style bathrooms and expansive balconies, many with in-built hammocks for maximum relaxation.

-Set around a beautiful shallow bay, the main resort building nestles behind a white sand beach with a stunning view across the nutrient rich waters towards distant Indonesian islands.
+Set around a beautiful shallow bay, the main resort building and dive centre (The Hive) nestles behind a white sand beach with a stunning view across the nutrient rich waters towards distant Indonesian islands.
 Here you can feel like you are in the remotest desert island yet the cuisine, accommodation and Raja Ampat diving service are all of a very high standard.
 Languages spoken include English, German, Indonesian, Italian, French, and Swedish.

 The property is surrounded by their own patrolled 1,220 square km "no take" zone.
 The success of their conservation efforts has resulted in Sylvia Earle's Mission Blue Alliance naming it a Mission Blue Hope Spot.
 Due to its remote location and to keep a limit on the use of transport boats, the dive vacation packages have fixed pre-determined dates.
 Within short boat rides there are dozens of excellent dive sites accessible from Misool.
 What's more, nitrox use is entirely free for all nitrox-certified divers - a great perk for guests who wish to get the best taste of the immense diversity of marine life and topography of the Raja Ampat region.